-The Nomination Committee, representing owners holding approximately 65,6 per cent of the capital and votes, proposes that the regular directors Jan Svensson, Eric Douglas, Cecilia Fasth, Annica Bresky and Teresa Enander be re-elected to the Board.
+The Nomination Committee, representing owners holding approximately 64,3 per cent of the capital and votes, proposes that the regular directors Jan Svensson, Eric Douglas, Cecilia Fasth, Teresa Enander and Magnus Meyer be re-elected to the Board.

-Morten Falkenberg will not stand for re-election in 2022, and it is proposed that Magnus Meyer will be elected to the Board, replacing Morten Falkenberg.
+Annica Bresky will not stand for re-election in 2023, and it is proposed that Eva Elmstedt will be elected to the Board, replacing Annica Bresky.

-It is further proposed that Jan Svensson be appointed Chairman and that Eric Douglas be appointed Vice Chairman.
+The Nomination Committee further proposes that Jan Svensson be appointed Chairman and that Eric Douglas be appointed Vice Chairman.

 Item 14 Election of auditors

-The Nomination Committee proposes that the registered auditing firm KPMG AB be appointed auditors for the period until the next AGM, in accordance with the Audit Committee’s proposal.
-The auditing firm has announced that Authorized Public Accountant Mathias Arvidsson will serve as chief auditor, provided that the firm is elected.
+The Nomination Committee proposes, based on the Audit Committee’s recommendation, that the registered auditing firm KPMG AB be re-appointed auditors for the period until the next AGM.
+The auditing firm has announced that Authorized Public Accountant Mathias Arvidsson will serve as chief auditor, provided that the firm is re-elected.

 Item 15 Proposal regarding principles for the composition of the Nomination Committee

-The Nomination Committee proposes that the AGM continue to adopt the principles for the composition of the Nomination Committee for the 2022 AGM as was adopted for the 2019, 2020 and 2021 AGMs, primarily as follows:
+The Nomination Committee proposes that the AGM continue to adopt the principles for the composition of the Nomination Committee for the 2023 AGM as was adopted for the 2019 to 2022 AGMs, primarily as follows:

 AB Fagerhult is to have a Nomination Committee comprising a representative of each of the four largest shareholders or owner groups in terms of the number of votes plus the Chairman of the Board who shall be co-opted (Sw. adjungerad) without the right to vote.